Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks: Introduction

 \section{Introduction}

-Atrial fibrillation (AF), characterised by an irregular beating of the atrial chambers of the heart, is the most common serious abnormal heart rhythm~\cite{Lippi2021}.
-AF is also a risk factor for other diseases, most notably strokes~\cite{Lippi2021}.
-Therefore, a timely diagnosis is crucial for the patient's health.
-However, especially paroxysmal atrial fibrillation (PAF) often remains unrecognised during conventional short-time monitoring due to its episodic nature.
-A successful treatment is more likely with an early identification of PAF, as it can otherwise develop into persistent or permanent AF~\cite{Rizwan2021}.
-While PAF episodes last for less than a week, persistent and permanent AF are unlikely or impossible to terminate themselves. and the most reliable way to test for cardiac arrhythmia is to record the electrical activity of a heart as electrocardiograms (ECGs)~\cite{Rizwan2021}.
-ECG has been widely used to detect and monitor AF~\cite{hagiwara2018computer}.
-In the era of Internet-of-Medical-Things, wearable devices such as Holter monitors and smart watches are enabling the diagnosis of cardiac diseases in daily life based on long-interval ECG signals~\cite{Rizwan2021,sajeev2019wearable}.
-A manual diagnosis from ECG signals requires medical professionals and is time-consuming, especially for long-term recordings~\cite{Rizwan2021}, which results in a bottleneck for self-care of AF.
+Atrial fibrillation (AF), characterised by an irregular beating of the atrial chambers of the heart, is the most common serious abnormal heart rhythm and a risk factor for strokes~\cite{Lippi2021}.
+A timely diagnosis of AF is crucial for the patient's health.
+The most reliable way to test for cardiac arrhythmia is to analyse the electrical activity of a heart as electrocardiograms (ECGs)~\cite{Rizwan2021}.
+However, diagnosis of AF from ECGs requires well-trained medical professionals, and AF often remains unrecognised during conventional short-time monitoring due to its episodic nature in early stages~\cite{Rizwan2021}.
+In the era of Internet-of-Medical-Things, wearable devices such as Holter monitors and smartwatches are enabling the diagnosis of cardiac diseases in daily life based on long-interval ECG signals~\cite{Rizwan2021,sajeev2019wearable}.
+A manual diagnosis from long-term ECG signals by medical professionals is time-consuming~\cite{Rizwan2021}, which results in a bottleneck for self-care of AF.
 Therefore, automated analysis of long-interval ECG signals is essential for AF detection.
-Previous works often focused on classification~\cite{Hong2020, Wang2021}, however, event detection of AF episodes could help in developing personalised treatments~\cite{de2020temporal}.
+Recently, deep neural networks (DNNs) have achieved success in ECG signal analysis~\cite{Hong2020}, such as arrhythmia detection~\cite{Hannun2019} and AF classification~\cite{Andersen2019}.
+However, the complexity of large DNNs limits their deployment on wearable devices~\cite{Hong2020}, which motivates the need for small and efficient models.